ratelware/logan/README.md

 If you wish to use provided libraries on MSVS, make sure you have installed at least MSVS 2013 Update 4, as some stuff in ChaiScript library requires it.

-Additionally, an experimental support for building with Premake5 is supported.
+Additionally, an experimental support for building with Premake5 is (shall be) supported.
 Please note that this will most likely remain experimental, as Premake5 itself is in alpha phase.